6Mario13/6Mario13/README.md

 ## Current Projects 🚧

 I'm currently working on two personal projects, which I’ll be sharing soon:
-1. **RATRAD** – A guide to help you choose the right type of bike for your needs.
+1. **RADRAT** – A guide to help you choose the right type of bike for your needs.
 2. **NINE TILES** – A simple social application using backend elements with the ability to log in, add posts, comment and like them.

 Stay tuned for updates as I continue working on these!